EpistasisLab/mrsman/mimic/LOADING.md

 ```bash
 ./python/import.py initDb
 ```
-....
-Do not log into OpenMRS until *after* initDb finishes.
+....Do not log into OpenMRS until *after* initDb finishes.
 5. Log into OpenMRS
-....
-Navigate to Maitenance->Advanced Settings, and set "validation.disable" to "true"
+....Navigate to Maitenance->Advanced Settings, and set "validation.disable" to "true"
 6. Import records
 ```bash
 ./python/import.py initRestResources